 Funding priority will be given to applicants who meet multiple criteria, either under a single category or across all of the Foundation’s guidelines.

 Though we are open to the best thinking and models anywhere that might be applied to the challenges we face in New Jersey, our focus is on funding organizations based here, as well as projects with a direct and substantial impact on this state.
 We invite proposals for general operating or project-specific support from organizations that:

-Click on the program below to go its guidelines, and see our Public Policy guidelines below:
+Click on the program below to go its guidelines:

 In order to be eligible for funding, an organization must:

 - Be a 501(c)(3) organization that makes its home in or has a significant impact on New Jersey;

 - Demonstrate that it has the administrative and financial capacity to achieve and assess the stated goals of the proposal;

 - Be led by an effective and professional, paid staff;